zmalone/chef-web-docs/source/common-use-cases/multi-node-ec2.md

 host: "<%= @host %>"
 ```

-We can follow a simlar process for memcached:
+We can follow a similar process for memcached:

 ```ruby
 memcached_server = search(:node, 'role:memcached').first